 Connections to Literature

 When examining the current study in the context of previous literature, there are similarities that can be drawn.
-Coast to coast, districts in 12 states are implementing restorative practices (Restorative Works, 2014)..
+Coast to coast, districts in 12 states are implementing restorative practices (Restorative Works, 2014).
 The U.S. Federal Government issued new guidelines in reference to discipline policies and moving away from zero tolerance policies and recommending restorative practices because it is believed to foster positive school climates..
 As mentioned in Chapter II, a middle school in Texas was being observed during their first year of implementation of restorative practices by the IIRP at the University of Texas.
 The most evident transformation within the first year that they observed was the change in their school climate and culture.
 Contrasting the results of the current study, this Texas middle school, school climate changed for the better based on student’s personal statements regarding restorative practices and circles (Armour, 2014).

 Implications for Future Research